-NRG powered The Path to Luma to illustrate what's possible in the clean energy future.
+The Path to Luma illustrates what's possible in the clean energy future.
 The technologies SAM uses in the game are modeled after real-world energy devices that are safe, reliable, affordable, and sustainable.

 We need to move quickly and with purpose to bring about a clean energy revolution.
-While the energy problem may seem complex, the need for action is black and white.
+While the energy problem may seem complex, the need for action is clear.

 Most of Earth's energy comes from a fusion reactor some 93 million miles away — the sun!
 In fact, more solar energy reaches our planet in one hour than humankind consumes in a year.
 Solar panels capture this abundant energy and convert it to clean electricity or heat.
 And with continual technological innovations, solar has become one of the cheapest renewable energy options in the world.